Aria-Habibagahi/Shear-Force-and-Bending-Moment-Diagram-Calculator/README.md

 #  How the Code Runs-Setup and Instructions
 1. User Input

--Prompts for beam span and support locations: pin at A, roller at B -Asks for load configurations: point loads, point moments, UDLs, LDLs (magnitude & location) -Stores inputs in arrays: pointLoads, pointMoments, distributedLoads, linearLoads
+- Prompts for beam span and support locations: pin at A, roller at B -Asks for load configurations: point loads, point moments, UDLs, LDLs (magnitude & location) -Stores inputs in arrays: pointLoads, pointMoments, distributedLoads, linearLoads